 Has this ever happened to you… You are screening a student and ask them a question only to get some answer that leaves you mystified.
 You wrack your brain as to where this answer could have possibly come from.
 What obscure connection did they make to get to that answer?
-No matter how to think about it, it just doesn’t add up.
+No matter how you think about it, it just doesn’t add up.
 Yup, I’ve been there.. a lot.
 Answering questions is a major area targeted by SLPs, especially those working with students in the schools.
-It can also be an area that takes a long time for kids develop, especially if we are not approaching it the right way.
+It can also be an area that takes a long time for kids to develop, especially if we are not approaching it the right way.
 Some reasons Why Your Kids Aren’t Getting ‘WH’ Questions, Kids And ‘WH’ Questions and how to fix it.

 Tell me if this sounds familiar.